cheery/alonzo_nbe/README.md

     1. References to papers and pages introducing algorithms or techniques being used are partially missing.
     2. The source code remains very lightly documented.
+ 2. It'd be nice to inline annotate structures.
  3. Pretty printing not present.
- 5. Objectives are still open.
+ 4. Objectives are still open.
     Not entirely clear what is the extent of the exploration.
     No conclusion decided.